JeffGregorio/LibAG/README.md

 ## Overview

-The library offers a small set of peripheral drivers and example sketches that demonstrate configuration of timers, ADC, interrupt service routines, and SPI for use with the external MCP4921/2 12-bit DAC.
-Rudimentary knowledge of these peripherals is assumed.
+The library offers a small set of peripheral controllers and example sketches that demonstrate configuration of timers, ADC, interrupt service routines, and SPI for use with the external MCP4921/2 12-bit DAC.
+Rudimentary knowledge of the relevant peripherals is assumed.

 It also includes a small set of digital signal processing (DSP) objects and utility functions for efficient fixed point signal synthesis and processing, including table-based approaches to sinusoidal synthesis, exponential parameter control, and filter coefficients.